Requirements

 All you have to run is:

-path.
+Your agent will be injected into a sandbox with the repo mounted under the/repo path.
 You can see a full agent example here.

 Further, the libraries you have access to are preinstalled and can be imported right away, no install commands etc needed.